-In addition, Kaixin Auto Holdings entered into a definitive securities purchase agreement with KX Venturas 4 LLC as the investor on December 28, 2020 pursuant to which the investor agrees to invest \$6,000,000 in newly designated convertible preferred shares of Kaixin.
-The preferred shares are convertible into the Kaixin's ordinary shares at a conversion price of \$3.00, subject to customary anti-dilution adjustments.
+In addition, Kaixin Auto Holdings entered into a definitive securities purchase agreement with KX Venturas 4 LLC as the investor on December 28, 2020 pursuant to which the investor has the right to invest US\$6.0 million in newly designated convertible preferred shares of Kaixin and US\$4.0 million in ordinary shares of Kaixin.
+The preferred shares are convertible into the Kaixin's ordinary shares at a conversion price of US\$3.00, subject to customary anti-dilution adjustments.
 The preferred shares have no voting rights.
-The first tranche of US\$3,000,000 of the investment closed on December 29, 2020.
-Pursuant to the purchase agreement, the investor will also receive warrants to subscribe for Kaixin's ordinary shares at an exercise price of \$3.00 per share.
+The first tranche of US\$3.0 million of the investment closed on December 29, 2020.
+Pursuant to the purchase agreement, the investor will also receive warrants to subscribe for Kaixin's ordinary shares at an exercise price of US\$3.00 per share.

-As of April 30, 2021, 18,611,193 of our shares are held by record holders in the United States.
+As of March 31, 2022, 22,807,799 of our shares were held by record holders in the United States.
 We are not aware of any arrangement that may, at a subsequent date, result in a change of control of our company.